ericsingletonjr/SillyWonko/README.md

 This allows us to maintain a record of a created purchase while being able to clean up our active Cart and CartItems table.
 All of these have the ability to use full CRUD operations but are dependent on if a user is of role type admin.

+# Vulnerability Report

+With this project, we have also incuded a vulnerability report based on some of the top 10 OWASPs.
+You can access that document [here](VulnerabilityReport.md)

 # Deployed Site
 [Silly Wonko](http://sillywonko.azurewebsites.net/) is the link to the deployed site

+# Contributors
+Eric Singleton
+Jermaine Walker